KianBahasadri/bahasadri.com/docs/features/file-encryptor/BACKEND.md

 ## Overview

 Backend implementation for the File Encryptor utility.
-Since encryption/decryption happens client-side for security, the backend is minimal and only provides optional temporary file storage if needed.
-Most operations are client-side only and don't require backend interaction.
+All encryption/decryption operations are performed server-side for performance (especially important for large files on mobile devices).
+Files are processed **ephemerally** - unencrypted data is never stored, only processed in memory and immediately discarded after encryption/decryption completes.

+**Security Note**: While server-side processing means the server sees unencrypted data during processing, we ensure:
+- No unencrypted data is ever stored (ephemeral processing only)
+- No logging of file contents or passwords
+- Secure handling using audited cryptographic libraries (`@noble/ciphers`)
+- Files are processed in memory and immediately discarded

 ## Code Location